SiulRek/LaTeXLearningLab/README.md

 This repository is dedicated to my journey in learning LaTeX.
 This repository contains a collection of LaTeX projects, each focusing on different aspects and features of LaTeX.

+## Purpose

+The purpose of this repository is to provide example and template documents that can be used to learn LaTeX.
+The examples range from basic documents to more structured and styled templates.
+Each, here mentioned, folder contains a specific LaTeX project (document) with its own README.md with descriptions.
+Feel free to explore these projects to get started with LaTeX and understand the basic LaTeX capabilities.

 ## Repository Contents

 - **First Document**: An introductory LaTeX document, showing basic structuring and formatting.